Searchable Directory >> Political Action

 The Wisconsin Jewish Conference is a statewide community relations organization established in 1987 by the Milwaukee Jewish Federation, Jewish Federation of Madison and several other smaller Wisconsin Jewish communities.
+It serves as the government affairs office of the Jewish Community Relations Council.
 Its overall objective is to create linkages among Jewish communities in the state, to engage in coalition building, education and outreach, and to monitor legislative and lobbying activities.
 The conference currently comprises 18 Wisconsin communities: Antigo, Appleton, Beloit, Eau Claire, Green Bay, Janesville, Kenosha, La Crosse, Madison, Manitowoc, Marshfield, Milwaukee, Oshkosh, Racine, Sheboygan, Stevens Point, Waukesha and Wausau.

 A partner in serving the community with the Milwaukee Jewish Federation.